bsenftner/miniCMS/README.md

         - public access is visible to the public, and staff, but only admins can create public memos
           - I am considering removing public access memos
             - The new Uploaded File security model makes any File embeds problematic
-      - staff can only create staff visible memos, so the access controls disappear when a user with only the staff role is editing
+      - staff can only create staff visible memos, so the access controls disappear when a user with only the staff role is editing a memo
 - 'Comment' content type
-  - for commenting on memos
+  - Control for commenting on memos
-    - access to a Comment is controlled by the memo it is associated
+    - access to a Comment is controlled by the Memo and Project it is associated
-  - uses a reduced functionality embed of TinyMCE editor, but still allows image, video and pdf embeds
+  - Comments use a reduced functionality embed of TinyMCE editor, but still allows image, video and pdf embeds
-  - comments, once posted, cannot be edited
+  - Comments, once posted, cannot be edited
-  - support for nested comments is in place, just not completed yet
+  - Support for nested comments is in place, just not completed yet, not sure if necessary
 - 'Tag' content type
   - for unique term management, employed for multiple uses
     - "system tags" are used for